Clean Up Minor Radioactive Contamination

 Limit the spread of contamination and decontaminate the area when a minor spill occurs.

-Minor spills (microcurie amounts in a single room) can result in contamination of the floor, lab surfaces, equipment, and personnel.
+Minor spills (microcurie amounts in a single room) can contaminate the floor, lab surfaces, equipment, and personnel.
 Take immediate action to limit the spread of contamination and clean up spills.

 1. Get help if it's a major spill.